ahlick/crypto-app/README.md

-These are the snippets of the project
+These are the snippets of the project (Also can be seen in public folder)

 <p float="left">
     <img src="public\Screen 1.JPG" width="260"/>